Skip to main content

 By Kandace Brigleb

-in Studio Transmissions
+in Studio Notes

 We'll admit to being pretty big podcast nerds here at Needmore.
 There's nothing like being gripped by a compelling story on the ride into the studio or learning about the latest and greatest gizmo gadget on a brisk walk home.
 Our team has rounded up the podcasts we are listening to this week with notes in our own voice.
 Some you may know, some you may delight in discovering.
 All of them should be on your playlist.